Note: This video was made using an older version of the software.

 Homily Builder is a homily creation tool that lets you quickly create a homily manuscript, a slide presentation, handouts, and discussion questions simultaneously.
-Focus on your homily content and build out documents for your service at the same time.
+Focus on your homily content and build out documents for your services at the same time.

 Skip ahead to: